-Anglow American School building The Anglo-American School of Moscow is a dynamic international school that was founded in 1949.
-The international student body of approximately 1200 students represents over 60 countries.
+The Anglo-American School of Moscow is a dynamic international school that was founded in 1949.
+The international student body of approximately 1200 students represents more than 60 countries.
 With such a diverse population of learners, we embrace a culture that values various backgrounds, home languages and personal learning styles.
 Therefore, our mainstream teachers and support teachers work alongside each other to ensure that our support matches the learning needs of all our students.
 We believe the principles of good practice for children learning English are the principles of good practice for all children.

 We began our journey with WIDA six years ago.
-For a long time we were using various language assessments for English Language Learners; however we wanted a tool designed with our international school diversity in mind.
+For a long time we were using various language assessments for English language learners; however we wanted a tool designed with our international school diversity in mind.
 We were looking not just for an English language assessment, but for an integrated system that is connected to learning standards.
 We needed a system that would promote academic language development and academic achievement for students of a variety of language backgrounds.
 This is what we have found in WIDA.
-Besides using WIDA assessments for English Language Learners-including both the WIDA Access Placement Test (W-APT) for prospective students and the WIDA MODEL for current students-we are also able to use the Can Do Descriptors across all of our grade levels to plan English instruction that will meet students' needs where they are at.
+Besides using WIDA assessments for English language learners – including both the WIDA Access Placement Test (W-APT) for prospective students and WIDA MODEL for current students – we are also able to use the Can Do Descriptors across all of our grade levels to plan English instruction that will meet students' needs where they are.

 While this is just the beginning of what we hope to accomplish by working more closely with classroom teachers, we are confident that we are on the right track to being able to provide students with the right amount of support to develop their success and independence with the English language, and WIDA has given us the tools to make this possible.